Oghma-Infinium/Ascensio/README.md

 ### Stock Game

 Ascensio uses a Wabbajack feature called Stock Game to keep your Skyrim installation clean.
-Your Skyrim install for Ascensio should be self-contained and located in a folder named `Stock Game` within your Acsensio folder.
+Your Skyrim install for Ascensio should be self-contained and located in a folder named `Stock Game` within your Ascensio folder.

 ---